pocelka/apex-time-tracker/docs/installation.md

 # Installation & Un-Installation

-Installation & Un-installation follows standard approach when installing custom components to database using command line native tools SQL*Plus or SQLcl.
-This installation guide assumes that you are familiar with these tools.
+This page describes how to install and un-install application.
+This guide assumes that you are familiar with SQLcl.
+Due to installation process SQL*Plus is not supported.
 Installation is split to the following blocks:

 - User creation (Optional): It is recommended to install time tracker to new schema, however components can be also installed to any existing user.
-- PL/SQL backend
-- APEX front end
+- PL/SQL backend and APEX front end installation.

-> This page describes only clean (new) installation steps.

 ## Create User